maegul/ResChapter/our-first-web-page.md

 ### Folders

 Each web page we make is best done in a separate folder.
-So let's make a folder for all our web pages, and then in that folder a new one for every new web page we want to make.
+So let's make a folder for all our web pages, and then in that folder we will make a new one for every new web page we want to make.

 ### GitHub account

 This isn't necessary right now, but if you like to set everything up before you get started, go to github.com and sign up with your email.

+---